kstenerud/concise-encoding/ce-structure.md

 Although Concise Encoding strives to support the most common and fundamental information types, there's no guarantee that all values of all types will be representable on a particular platform.

 Decoders are given a lot of leeway in how they represent a document's data after decoding in order to minimize these sorts of problems, but there will sometimes be situations where there is no type available that can represent the value.
-If a value in a Concise Encoding document cannot be represented in the designated type on the destination platform or in any acceptable substitute type without data loss, it is a [data error](#data-errors).
+If a value in a Concise Encoding document cannot be represented in the designated type on the destination platform or in any acceptable substitute type without data loss, it **MUST** be processed according to the [lossy conversion rules](#lossy-conversions).

-### Problematic Values

-It's best to think ahead about types and values that might be problematic on the various platforms your application runs on.
-In some cases, switching to a different type might be enough.
-In others, a schema limitation might be the better approach, or a common configuration across all codecs to conform to the same [limits](#security-and-limits).
-Regardless, applications **SHOULD** always take problematic values and their mitigations into account during the design phase to ensure a uniform (and thus unexploitable) response.

- * The Concise Encoding integer type can store the value `-0`, but most platform integer types cannot.
-The recommended approach is to convert to a float type if possible, or reject the document.
- * Platforms might not be able to handle the NUL character in strings.
-Please see the [NUL](#nul) section for how to deal with this.
- * Platforms might not support UTF-8 encoding.
- * Platforms might have limitations on the size of numeric types.
- * Platform temporal types might not support the same kinds of time zones, or might not support subsecond values to the same resolution.
- * Platforms might not support data with cyclical references.
- * Platforms might not provide some of the less common data types such as [markup](#markup), [edge](#edge), and [node](#node).
-Generic types for these could be provided by the codec.
- * The destination structure might not support [references](#reference).
-In such a case, duplicating the data might be enough (taking care not to exceed the [global object limit](#user-controllable-limits)).

 ### Lossy Conversions